 To accommodate the needs of a growing number of BEVs, the charging industry is expected to show accelerated growth in the coming years, so initially, Fastned expects that additional competition will only further strengthen the demand for BEV charging by fuelling BEV sales.
 An estimate of the future market potential of the BEV charging sector in a mature state can be derived from the existing European gas station infrastructure selling fuel to the ICE car fleet as a proxy.
-In the meantime, not all existing charging infrastructure is even available to all BEV drivers with e.g. Tesla operating a network of super chargers (offering fast charging) exclusively for its cars, and outdated chargers or chargers with local standards still being used in charging facilities across Europe, sometimes at sites that are not 24/7 accessible.
-This further increases the potential demand for Fastned that, driven by its mission to give freedom to all BEV drivers, has designed its charging infrastructure to be accessible to all commonly used connection standards and hence, to all BEV types and brands, including Tesla.
 See also "Industry".